 For more information, please contact Student Services Director Louise McLellan.

-Marianopolis students in all areas of study have the opportunity to go on the annual Arts Trip each fall, spending three activity-packed days at an arts mecca on the East Coast of the United States.
+Marianopolis students in all areas of study have the opportunity to go on the annual Arts Trip each fall, spending three activity-packed days at an arts mecca.
 The trip complements the arts and humanities curriculum by giving students an opportunity to acquire knowledge through personal experience.
 Full funding is available for at least one student on financial aid.